musshorn/Dota-2-Building-Helper/README.md

 ## Usage

 Somewhere at the start of your addon you would call `BuildingHelper:Init(nHalfMapLength)`.
 In SampleRTS, it's called [here](https://github.com/Myll/Dota-2-Building-Helper/blob/myll/game/dota_addons/samplerts/scripts/vscripts/samplerts.lua#L624).
+The parameter nHalfMapLength is optional, but recommended, as it decreases the memory usage of BH.
 This picture explains how to get nHalfMapLength:

 ![](http://i.imgur.com/FpbxQAs.png)